 - The Corvus Scan looks at this information.
 The scan looks at obvious aspects, such as your public-facing website, and the less obvious ones, such as vulnerabilities in software embedded in your web applications.
 The Corvus Scan sees the same information a malicious actor would.

 - Once the scan is complete, you will be sent a Dynamic Loss Prevention (DLP) report that details any risks and vulnerabilities found.
 Some of the details will be of a low priority, presented as purely informational.
 Others may be critical to your cyber security.
 All the information represents clues about where a malicious actor might see vulnerabilities and find a way into your systems.

 - For example, the scan may reveal that you are running outdated web software, or that web encryption is not set up right.
 There might be websites and web applications still public that you had forgotten about.
 And the scan might also tell you about well-known vulnerabilities within your operating system that need to be patched.

 - Following the first scan, Corvus will continue to monitor your practice site for new threats.
-A new scan and a new DLP Report will be sent quarterly.
+A new scan and a new DLP Report will be sent annually.